Healthy Orange Chicken

 Make-Ahead

 The chicken can be cut up a couple of days ahead of time, and the sauce can be combined a couple of days in advance, and refrigerated, too.
-Leftovers can be held in the fridge for up to three days and then reheated in the microwave just until warmed through.
+Leftovers can be held in the refrigerator in an airtight container for up to three days and then reheated in the microwave just until warmed through.

 What to Eat With Orange Chicken